 VLAWMO, the City of Vadnais Heights, SEH engineering, the MPCA, and the University of Minnesota are working together to improve a portion of Lambert Creek at the historic site of Lambert Lake.
 The project includes a sheet pile replacement for water storage in Lambert Pond, as well as a meander along a portion of Lambert Creek south of Lambert Pond, and a biochar filter at Whitaker Pond.

 Size of sheet pile replacement: 400 ft

 Length of meander: 2,020 ft

 The project is funded through both grant and loan funding.
 Grant funds are through US Environmental Protection Agency (EPA) 319 funds administered by the Minnesota Pollution Control Agency (MPCA) with a match from VLAWMO.
 Loan funding consists of a 0% interest loan from the Clean Water Partnership loan program, which is funded through the Clean Water State Revolving Fund (CWSRF).

 The grant portion supports the meander and bacteria removal.
 The loan portion will pay for a needed steel replacement of an existing vinyl sheet pile weir that is past its expected lifespan.
 Grant and loan contracts were approved at the end of 2019.

 A history of ditching and draining along Lambert Creek has altered the natural hydrology of the area, causing stronger stormwater surges, increased sedimentation, and increased erosion due to the increased water volume.

 Throughout the United States, a trend of channeling and ditching natural waterways has had an unfortunate consequence on water resources and built infrastructure.
 While straight channels are effective at transporting water quickly, they sacrifice the storage space and natural sediment dispersal that floodplains offer.

-Construction is scheduled for winter 2020/2021, and is planned according to FEMA floodplain guidelines.
+Construction took place in winter 2020/2021, and was planned according to FEMA floodplain guidelines.
 Following construction, native plants were re-vegetated along the meander.
 While construction plans were being developed, U of M researchers are conducting lab tests to add an innovative element: biochar.
 Biochar is a charcoal product that removes bacteria and nutrients.
 Lab tests will determine the right type of biochar that should be used in Lambert Creek.
 It will be held in treatment cells that will be anchored into the channel.